amandajyounes/UCLA_fallfest_2022/README.md

 ## Details
 - All projects must use Qiskit, the open-source SDK for working with quantum computers at the level of pulses, circuits, and application modules.
 You can learn more about Qiskit and begin getting familiar [here](https://qiskit.org/learn/)
 - You cannot start your project before the start date on Oct 31, and you must submit by the deadline of Nov 9 at 11:59 PM
-- The Berkeley group will be running an intro to Qiskit workshop, which has been rescheduled.
-This is a good way to get started with Qiskit, and we recommend attending if possible.
-We will send out a zoom link by email.
 - On the start date, we will have a kickoff event describing project and submission details and taking any logistical quesitons.
 A zoom link will be sent out by email a few days before the event.
 - We will have a talk after the kickoff event by Kevin Roche from IBM Research Almaden, who will be talking about building a quantum ecosystem as well as giving an overview of opportunities at IBM Research.